-If in case you find yourself unable to pay the bank you could do the following:
+If in case you find yourself unable to pay the bank you could do the following

 Your credit score or financial reputation will be stained if you have a car repossessed while under your name.
-This could pose as a burden whenever you request for a loan in the future.
+This could pose a burden whenever you request a loan in the future.
 Talk to the bank.
-Banks understand that people go through difficult financial times so they are sometimes willing to adjust your monthly payments for a while until you can go back paying normally again.
+Banks understand that people go through difficult financial times so they are sometimes willing to adjust your monthly payments for a while until you can go back to paying normally again.

 Latest Features